robinnewhouse/DHNLNtupleAnalysis/README.md

 N.B This "allcuts" option makes the histogram output files much larger, especially when running on data.
 But the feature if available if you would like to use it.

-Here is a list of cuts that you can update the code using the --saveNtuples option:
+Here is a list of cuts that you can update the code using the `-s` or `--saveNtuples` option:

 - all
 - charge